AdrianaCh87/Predicting-House-Sale-Price-in-Ames-Iowa/README.md

 - The Lasso coefficient for each of the features is interpreted as:

  An increase in one standard deviation of 'Feature', means an increase by ‘coef_value’ of the sale price (holding the rest of the features constant.)
  Example: An increase in one standard deviation of Ground Living area, means an increase by $24,787.594384 of the sale price (holding the rest of the features constant.)

-# Conclusions
+# Conclusions and Recommendations
 1. Homeowners can increase the values of their properties by improving the quality of their kitchen and/or exterior covering of the house
 2. Houses in these neighborhoods would be a good investment: Stone Brook, Northridge Heights, Northridge, Green Hills
 3. This model is automated to clean and process data, and choose the best predictors for house pricing, therefore it can be used in other cities.